SillyBubble/SillyBubble.github.io/content/authors/Michele/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Alumni
+  - Collaborator
 ---

 Michele is a PhD candidate co-supervised by Sofia, working on *Fracture Resistance of CFRP Co-Bonded Joints with Additively Manufactured Metallic Substrates: Effect of Surface Pre-Treatment and Additive Manufacturing Parameters*.